TRAIS-Lab/GraSS/README.md

 This is the official implementation of [GraSS: Scalable Data Attribution with Gradient Sparsification and Sparse Projection](https://arxiv.org/abs/2505.18976).

+> [!Note]
+> This repository is built upon the old version of [dattri](https://github.com/TRAIS-Lab/dattri).
+We have modified several parts of dattri to accommodate our GraSS and FactGraSS method.
+In this regards, this repo's code is not cleanly organized and only serves the purpose of reproducing the results in our paper.
+For a cleaner and more organized implementation of GraSS and FactGraSS, please refer to the latest version of [dattri](https://github.com/TRAIS-Lab/dattri).

 ## Setup Guide

 Please follow the installation guide from [dattri](https://github.com/TRAIS-Lab/dattri) in order to correctly install `fast_jl`.
 In addition, also install the [`sjlt` library](https://github.com/TRAIS-Lab/sjlt/tree/main) following the installation guide.